jordibares/houdini-guides-website/content/docs/collaborating/authoring/components/index.md

 # Components

+{{< preamble >}}
+Given the nature of online reading it is important as an author that you master both markdown and the special components I have created, here is a quick cheatsheet of them.
+{{< /preamble >}}

 In order to create rich content we must dive into the tools build around markdown.

 ## Standard Components